Mid Cornwall Metro

 When the full Mid Cornwall Metro timetable is in use trains will be:

-Extensive refurbishment has also been completed to Ponts Mill viaduct.
-Built in 1873, the viaduct carries the Newquay branch line over the River Par.
+Ponts Mill viaduct, built in 1873, carries the Newquay branch line over the River Par.
+It’s been extensively upgraded.

 The timber decks of the bridge were removed and replaced with new steel decks and the bridge girders were strengthened.
 The steel was repainted and repairs were completed to three 30m high stone piers and two abutments.